 (Fulfills the general education requirement in behavioral and social sciences.)
-An exploration of the nature and causes of crime and criminal behavior, special attention is given to what we rationally know about crime, theoretical explanations of criminal behavior, and how to conduct research to explore the nature and extent of crime and criminal behavior.
+An exploration of the nature and causes of crime and criminal behavior.
+Topics include what we rationally know about crime, theoretical explanations of criminal behavior, and how to conduct research to explore the nature and extent of crime and criminal behavior.

 Criminal Law in Action (CCJS 230, 3 Credits)

 Prerequisite: CCJS 100.
-An exploration of how facts of a criminal case are handled, factors related to how a case is charged, and the factors affecting criminal liability Focus is on the substantive element of criminal law and on the historical development of criminal law in the United States.
-Focus is on the substantive element of criminal law and on the historical development of criminal law in the United States.
+An exploration of how criminal cases are handled, including factors related to how a case is charged and criminal liability.
+Focus is on the substantive elements of criminal law and on the historical development of criminal law in the United States.
 Topics include the basic elements of and defenses to criminal liability, crimes against people, crimes against property, and the defenses and justifications commonly used to negate criminal responsibility.

 Criminal Procedure and Evidence (CCJS 234, 3 Credits)

 A study of the general principles of criminal procedure.
-Emphasis is on the history and evolution of criminal procedure in the United States and the fundamental components of criminal procedure, to include privacy, reasonableness, probable cause, search and seizure, search warrants, interrogations, and the trial process.
-Topics include the Criminal Justice process and the connections between the law, the criminal justice process, criminal procedure, and evidence.
+Emphasis is on the history and evolution of criminal procedure in the United States and the fundamental components of criminal procedure, including privacy, reasonableness, probable cause, search and seizure, search warrants, interrogations, and the trial process.
+Topics include the criminal justice process and the connections between the law, the criminal justice process, criminal procedure, and evidence.